Tochemey/goakt/README.md

 - `RemoteReSpawn`: to restarts an actor on a remote machine
 - `RemoteStop`: to stop an actor on a remote machine
 - `RemoteSpawn`: to start an actor on a remote machine.
 The given actor implementation must be registered using the [`Register`](./actors/actor_system.go) method of the actor system on the remote machine for this call to succeed.
+- `RemoteForward`: to pass a message from one actor to the actor by preserving the initial sender of the message.

 These methods can be found as well as on the [PID](./actors/pid.go) which is the actor reference when an actor is created.